 - A copy of your CNA certification (or certificate)

-- If you hold an Associate or Bachelors degree in Nursing, Radiography, Respiratory Therapy, Physical Therapy, EMS (Paramedic) or Sonography a copy of your license is required.
+- If you hold an Associate or Bachelors degree in Nursing, Radiography, Respiratory Therapy, Physical Therapy, EMS (Paramedic) or Sonography a copy of your certification/license is required.

 47. What are some of the job duties/characteristics of a Medical Sonographer?

 As a sonographer, you will use high frequency sound waves to take images of organs in the human body.
 You will evaluate the abdominal organs, pelvic organs, breasts, scrotums, fetal structures, as well as cerebrovascular and peripheral vascular blood vessels.

 48. What are the job duties of a Cardiovascular Sonographer?

 As a sonographer, you will use high frequency sound waves to take images of the human heart and cerebrovascular and peripheral vascular blood vessels.
 You may also image the vasculature of the abdominal organs, adult brain, and other organs.

 49. Do I have to touch people or body fluids?